 Using conversation & language skills to shift the approach from ‘note/genre based’ improvisation, to the wide universe of ‘sound/conversation based’ exploration!

 Any age.
 Any instrument(s).
 From experienced improvisers to beginners, all are welcome.
 I’m especially interested in reaching people who are “afraid to fail” in improvisation, so we can break down that barrier.

 First and foremost, anyone, at any skill level can participate – together.
 This workshop will shift the participant’s perspective on what improvisation is.
 We’ll take it from simply being note/genre focused and transform the player’s approach to being sound/conversation focused.
 It will greatly broaden who the player can improvise with, how long they can play, and how creative they can be!

-When it comes to improvisation, sometimes people freeze… “what do I play next?”, “I can’t think of any other ‘things’ to play…”, “what if it doesn’t ‘sound good’?”, etc. ad infinitum… This can easily be overcome by shifting the approach from the narrow field of ‘note/genre based’ improvisation, to the wide universe of ‘sound/conversation based’ exploration.
+When it comes to improvisation, sometimes people freeze… “what do I play next?”, “I can’t think of any other ‘things’ to play…”, “what if it doesn’t ‘sound good’?”, etc… In the workshop we’ll address these issues through a progression of group exercises, experiments, and a variety of conceptual in approaches free-improv.

 EVERY TIME WE HAVE A CONVERSATION, WE ARE IMPROVISING!

 Every single person who uses language is an improviser… So, everyone already possesses the skills required for music improvisation.
 When you sit down to free-improv with a group of musicians – even if you’ve never played with them before – it should be natural, music is a language.
 We’ll work on communication skills in order to have a conversation in sound.